carluhsheyn/text-beshifying/README.md

-# TextBeshifying
+# Text Beshifying

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.3.
+This project was generated with [Angular CLI] version 16.1.3 and **inspired by the popular meme trend in the Philippines**.

 ## Development server